elmastudio/aino-blocks/readme.txt

 Contributors: elmastudio
 Tags: page builder, Gutenberg blocks, WordPress blocks, gutenberg, blocks Requires at least: 5.5
-Tested up to: 5.7
+Tested up to: 5.7.1
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv2 or later
 License URI: https: //www.gnu.org/licenses/gpl-2.0.html

-A WordPress block collection for page building.
+Create beautiful and unique page and post layouts with blocks and block patterns.
+Combine with the free Aino theme and start to build a website that stands out from the crowd.

 == Description ==

-The Aino blocks plugin brings you a collection of page building blocks for the Gutenberg editor.
-With Aino blocks and the free <a href="https://wordpress.org/themes/aino/" target="_blank" rel="">Aino theme</a> you can build creative, individual page layouts in the WordPress editor.
+The Aino blocks plugin brings you a collection of blocks and block patterns for the WordPress Gutenberg editor.
+With Aino blocks and the free <a href="https://wordpress.org/themes/aino/" target="_blank" rel="">Aino theme</a> you can build creative, fun and unique page layouts in the WordPress editor.

 ## Currently available blocks
 * Grid block